 7. How many times can I repeat a course?

-Beginning with summer 2012, a student may attempt to repeat a non-repeatable course a maximum of three times.
+Beginning with summer 2012, a student may attempt a course a maximum of three times.
 A “course attempt” occurs when a student receives an evaluative or non-evaluative symbol for the course.
-All symbols (A,B,C,D,F,W,P,NP,C,NC,I) are identified as a “course attempt.
+All symbols (A,B,C,D,F,W,P,NP,C,NC,I) are identified as a “course attempt".
 Furthermore, all prior course attempts in a student’s record count toward the limit.
 For example, if you have taken Engl 100 twice and did not pass it with a “C” grade, you are allowed to take the course one more time.
 If you are not able to pass it for the third time, you will not be able to take this course at Cañada, CSM or Skyline College.
 You will have to take this course at another community college outside San Mateo Community College District.

 One additional enrollment (a fourth enrollment) may be considered for approval under the following circumstances.